z-l-shi/z-l-shi.github.io/_pages/join_us.md

 Perennial Openings
 ----------
 <br />
-　　I am looking for Postdocs (300~600K annual salaries, or more), Research Assistants (6K~8K per month), Ph.D students, Master students, and Visiting students in Artificial Intelligence, Machine Learning, Deep Learning, and their applications.
-If you are interested in these positions, please drop me an email as well as your CV.
+　　I am looking for postdocs (300~600K annual salaries, or more), research assistants (6K~8K per month), Ph.D students, master students, and visiting students in multimodal computing and interaction (MCI), as well as their applications.
+If you are interested in these positions, please drop me an email.

 Requirements:
-* Postdoc: Ph.D degree in EE or CS; will perform research on NLP, Dialogue generation, Human-computer interaction, Affective computing, 3D vision, or related video/image/speech/radar signal processing.
+* Postdoc: Ph.D degree in EE or CS; will perform research on natural language processing, dialogue generation, human-computer interaction, affective computing, 3D vision, or related video/image/speech/radar signal processing.
-* Research Assistant: should possess at least Bachelor's degree (no requirement in discipline).
+* Research assistant: should possess at least bachelor's degree (no requirement in discipline).
 Programming experience is preferred.

 Potential candidates are welcome to submit their CVs to:
 Prof. Qi Liu (drliuqi@scut.edu.cn)